ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

-  * addend size, although 32-bits the addend field in ELF is signed so this would give a maximum program size of 2 Gb, which is half the size the small code-model permits
+  * addend size, although 32-bits the addend field in ELF is signed so this would give a maximum program size of 2 Gb, which is half the size the small code-model permits.
+It could be interpreted as unsigned for the purposes of SHT_AARCH64_RELR as there can't be negative addresses.

-* Is there a better layout of the bits, should we leave room for expansion of the key?
-In particular we do not have support in the ABI for using the generic signing key outside ptrauth_sign_generic_data.

 Data relocations
 ----------------